Jiasong-Duan/TDVS-simulations/README.md

 # TDVS-simulations
-Simulation R codes for the paper Testing-driven Variable Selection in Bayesian Modal Regression (TDVS)
+R scripts for the paper "Testing-driven Variable Selection in Bayesian Modal Regression" (TDVS).
+Simulation codes are provided in the file "TDVS_simulations"